uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * Language Special Interest Group
 * Math Special Interest Group

+The Special Interest Groups (SIGs) facilitate an open forum for sharing knowledge, demonstrating new work and discussing relevant technical topics.

 #### Technical Steering Committee

-One of the more important duties of the Technical Steering Committee (TSC) - or Steering Committee as a short name - is the approval of the Specifications and other works produced as a consensus product of the Working Groups.
+One of the more important duties of the Steering Committee is the approval of the Specifications and other works produced as a consensus product of the Working Groups.

 * The Steering Committee is comprised of a representative of the "Steering" members of the Organization and it has a single primary member representing each company.
 * Each Steering Committee meeting is called on a regular interval, although this interval can be ad-hoc as long as the proper notice is given.
 * Proper notice of the Steering Committee (SC) meeting is given to its representatives including an agenda with the topics to be voted by the SC having been prepared with a proper notice period, typically one week.
-* A meeting of the Steering Committee makers should have a quorum of `X` Steering Committee participants.
 * The Steering Committee will endeavor to make all decisions by consensus.
 Where the Steering Committee cannot reach consensus with respect to a particular decision, the Steering Committee will make that decision by a Supermajority Vote.
 * Motions are made and accepted by a vote of the designated Steering Committee members.
 Members may debate the motion, make changes if thought fit, accept or reject the motion.
 It is an important principle that there is an opportunity for questions and clarifications of the motion in the process.
-* The votes are taken only by the appointed representatives of the Steering Committee.
+* The votes are taken only by the chairperson of the Steering Committee, unless a deputy has been appointed by the Steering Committee.
 * Minutes of the meeting are taken to record the attendance, votes and their outcomes.

-*Note: Specifications, especially important specifications, are subject to challenges from others.
-Having a well understood, well documented, and neutral process for their creation and approval demonstrates consistency in process and makes the challenges much more complicated for those who might try to make mischief in the future.*

 #### Working Groups (WG)

  Working Groups (WGs) are chartered by the Steering Committee to handle one or more [Work Packages](#work-packages)

 #### Marketing Committee

-* The Steering Committee will appoint the chairperson for the Marketing Committee
+The Steering Committee will appoint the chairperson for the Marketing Committee

-* The Marketing Team typically focuses on the following:
+The Marketing Team typically focuses on the following:
   * Managing internal and external communications.
-  * Responsible for press releases.
+  * Responsibility for press releases.
   * Maintains the website.
   * Coordinates participation at events.
   * Manages the communication strategy.

-* The Technical Steering Committee approves any plans made by the committee
+The Technical Steering Committee approves any plans made by the committee as well as press release content.
-* Marketing Committee participation is open to all members
+Marketing Committee participation is open to all members.

 ## Organization Roles